WladimirSidorenko/RSTParser/README.md

 # RST Parser

-This project is a fork of [Ji's Shift-Reduce RST parser](https://github.com/jiyfeng/DPLP), wrapped as a Python package abd adjusted to the peculiarities of German data.
+This project is a fork of [Ji's shift-reduce RST parser](https://github.com/jiyfeng/DPLP), wrapped as a Python package and adjusted to the peculiarities of German data.

 ## Modules ##